at67/ROMvX0/README.md

 'make ROMvX0.rom' : assumes you have the build toolchain already installed!

-## PRIVATE
+## TESTING
-This is a PRIVATE REPO, please do NOT share any aspect of it, with anyone, until it is finally released!
+This is a TESTING REPO, instructions, features and resources can and will change before the full release!